 LITTLE ROCK, Ark.
-(KTHV) – May 20 is Primary Election Day in Arkansas.
+(KTHV) – November 4 is Election Day in Arkansas.
 Want your voice to be heard, but don't know how?
 Here's what you need to know.

 Where to vote